Skip to Main Content

 Can I bring food and/or drink?

-You can bring drinks that have a tightly fitting lid into the library, but no food.
-We also ask that you do not take your beverage with you into the stacks, next to the computers, or into the Oak Ridge Room.
+You can bring drinks that have a tightly fitting lid and pre-packaged snacks into the library.
+We ask that you do not take your drink with you into the Children’s Room, the stacks, next to the computers, or into the Oak Ridge Room.

 What ages do the Children's Room/Main Library serve?